FreshOats/School_District_Analysis/README.md

 ![District_Summary_2](https://user-images.githubusercontent.com/33167541/174171637-a8956a8a-0908-4f57-ae02-236c101344e2.png)

-While these numbers seem small, if the trends follow with the 9th graders at Thomas HS, this could potentially indicated that students that would have potentially failed had their grades inflated such that they would pass, impacting the pass rates.
-This would not have been impacted if only passing students had passed their courses.
+While these numbers seem small, if the trends follow with the 9th graders at Thomas HS, this could potentially indicate that students who would have potentially failed had their grades inflated such that they would pass, impacting the pass rates.
+This metric would not have been altered if only passing students had passed their courses.

 ---
 ### Performance Summaries Per School